PremBamrung/insa_kaggle/README.md

 model = ClassificationModel(
     FAMILY, FAMILYMODEL, num_labels=len(eval_df.labels.unique()), args=model_args)
 ```
-The models is saved the same way as for training a single model (see before).
+The models are saved the same way as for training a single model (see before).

 ### Prediction